Counseling and Psychological Services (CAPS)

 CAPS is located on the second floor of the Student Health Center, near the Stadium on the west campus.
 HSC students may schedule appointments in the new Health Sciences Center Counseling Center, located on Level 3 (the same level as the HSC Library).
 Call (631) 632-6720 for appointments and further information.

 For mental health emergencies after hours and on weekends, students should call the University Police at 911 from on-campus extensions and (631) 632-3333 if calling from off campus or a cell phone, or go to the University Hospital Emergency Room.
-Anyone not experiencing an emergency but wanting to speak to someone after hours and on weekends can call the Response Hotline in Stony Brook at (631) 751-7500.
+Anyone not experiencing an emergency but wanting to speak to someone after hours and on weekends can call CAPS (631-632-6720) and will be connected to an after-hours counselor.

 Further information about counseling services can be found on the CAPS Web site at http://studentaffairs.stonybrook.edu/caps/index.shtml